Kit Wai Chan - Fotolia

 System management capabilities of big data analytics tools

-For example, the big data analytics tools that take advantage of the statistical models in R require that the R environment be acquired and installed at the same time the products are installed.
-This will also include identifying the platforms on which the product may be installed, as well as determining the platforms that can embed the developed models and applications.
+For example, the big data analytics tools that take advantage of the statistical models in R require that the R environment is acquired and installed at the same time the products are installed.
+This also includes identifying the platforms on which the product may be installed, as well as determining the platforms that can embed the developed models and applications.

-Other considerations include security associated with the designation of roles and access rights for both the analytics process and the incorporation of developed models into business applications.
+Other considerations include the security associated with the designation of roles and access rights for both the analytics process and the incorporation of developed models into business applications.
 Explore what options the products provide for authentication, authorization and access control.

 Most high-end Hadoop platforms and specialty appliances are engineered to provide multiple compute nodes for parallel processing and distributed computing.
-If a high level of execution performance is a requirement, it's critical that the products you evaluate take advantage of massively parallel processing (MPP) system configurations.
+If a high level of execution performance is a requirement, it's critical that the products you evaluate take advantage of Massively Parallel Processing (MPP) system configurations.